pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 export const apiKeyValue = apikeys.keys[0].apikey.value;
 ```

 `awsx.apigateway.createAssociatedAPIKeys` will return an object that contains the Usage Plan, API Keys and Usage Plan Keys.
-Instead of providing the API, you can also specify the Usage Plan as follows:
+Instead of providing the APIs, you can also specify the api stages for the Usage Plan as follows:

 ```ts
 const apikeys = awsx.apigateway.createAssociatedAPIKeys("my-api-keys", {